mortenskoett/dotf-go/README.md

 Prioritized todo
 ----------------
+- [ ] Implement reasonable CLI interface
+	- OK Create an abstraction so that Commands can handle themselves (printing and accessing packages etc)
+	- Conform CLI to some of the industry standard ones git, dotnet, jq
+	- Add ability to show help for all commands by suffixing --help | -h | help

 - [ ] Add ability to move the dotfiles dir and update all symlinks (implemented in dotf-move)
 	- OK Move logic into pkg
 	- OK Setup argument parsing in dotf-cli so eg. `dotf bla1 bla2 etc` is available.
 	- OK dotf-go should make this command accesible
 	- OK Fixup loose ends: Is it error resilient?
 Does it actually handle parameters?
-	- Add ability to show commands and params in main file
-	- Add ability to show help only when asked for it

 - [ ] Add ability to install dotfiles, i.e. create symlinks for specific files in the dotfiles repo to that same location in user space. (logic from dotf-move can be used here)